R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 This allows to specify classes which are expected to be serialized using Java serialization.

 The path should be absolute or relative to the root of the enclave module.

+!!!warning
+    Due to a [known issue](known-issues.md), serialization configuration files must be specified using relative paths when building on Windows and macOS platforms.
+Additionally, on Windows, paths must use forwardslashes rather than the usual backslashes.

 ## Assisted Configuration of Native Image Builds